 No, Korcula is in fact home to a great selection of incredible beaches and awesome swimming spots sprinkled around the neighbouring coastline.

-Whether you’re after a quiet stretch of pebble beach, a local town beach, or a dock to lay down your towel, before taking a dive in the refreshing waters of the Adriatic, Korcula has you covered.
+Whether you’re after a quiet stretch of pebble beach, a local town beach, or a dock to lay down your towel, before diving into the refreshing waters of the Adriatic, Korcula has you covered.

 Some of my favourite Korcula beaches include: